Apply for Project Grants

 Multi-Year Project Grants

 For projects extending over several years, you may seek research funding for a maximum duration of three years.
 Furthermore, there exists the possibility to request continuation funding.
 Upon approval, the Foundation issues a multi-year letter of intent, with annual decisions being rendered subsequent to the submission of progress reports.
-Reporting is conducted within the established application cycles.

 Funding for Research Projects